 Imagine spending a year in a high security prison.
 Your cell is a dim gray room with a hard bed and no windows.
 Day to day, the prison operates on the same schedule, which you have no say over.
 In the morning, a prison guard slides a chunk of stale bread and a plastic pitcher of water into your cell.
 Ten hours go by.
 In the evening, a second chunk of stale bread slides in.
-The two pieces of bread together don’t seem like they would make up an entire loaf; this second chunk of bread is the last of the food you will get today.
-The prison guards seem to speak some English, but never talks to you.
+The two pieces of bread together don’t seem like they would make up an entire loaf.
+This second chunk of bread is the last of the food you will get today.
+The prison guards seem to speak some English, but never talk to you.
 They strike you if you say anything to them.
 You only see other prisoners in passing in the halls now and then.
-A little while after you have received your second chunk of bread, you are let into an indoor track where you are allowed to walk around the loop once - a quarter of a mile - and then brought back into your cell.
+A little while after you have received your second chunk of bread, you are let into an indoor track where you are allowed to walk around the loop once–a quarter of a mile–and then brought back into your cell.
 If you try to run around the track, or try to pause, you forfeit the remainder of your track time.
 You get no phone, no computer, no pen or paper, you are simply alone in your cell with your thoughts.
 The rest of the evening hours pass, and eventually you fall asleep, and wake up to stale bread again the next day.

 In our day to day lives, it’s easy to get lost in the world of human concerns–jobs, school, games, TV, friends, and hobbies can leave us pretty booked up.
 But it’s important to remember that if we own animals, then those animals are not just under our possession, but under our care.
 Whether they feel like this makes them princes or prisoners is on us to decide.